rcarbone/evping/README.md

-The code was originally wrote for libevent 2.0.X-alpha series I think, but I recently ported it compile and use the latest libevent-2.0.22-stable.
+The code was originally wrote for libevent 2.0.X-alpha series I think, but I recently ported it compile and use the latest libevent available from github repository.

 What I did to add the ping protocol